 1960s Trumpets Pendant Lamp

-Materials: Brushed aluminium trumpet style lampshades, white painted inside.
+Materials: Cascading brushed aluminium conical trumpet style lampshades, painted white inside.
 Thick stainless steel tubes on top.
 Chromed brass tubes for the wiring.
 Chromed iron canopy.
 Some plastic parts.
 White painted Bakelite E27 sockets.

 Total Height: 110 cm / 43.30”